shinatodan/Ns3_1/README.md

 6) Scenario by shinato

-As part of his master's research, he created a simulation environment for VANET.There is an incomplete scenario file in sclach/shinato.cc, which will be improved in the near future.
+As part of my master's research, I created a simulation environment for VANET.There is an incomplete scenario file in sclach/shinato.cc, which will be improved in the near future.